MehrdadQ/Color-Guesser/README.md

 # Color Guessing Game

-User has to guess the RGB values of the background color
+User has to guess the RGB values of the randomly generated background color

 ![image](https://user-images.githubusercontent.com/85261795/132110286-30bdf29e-8a24-4570-b828-817dcaf392fe.png)